 Investors are now looking at sustainability through a different lens, trying to influence positive change by directing capital to address ESG challenges.
 As attitudes evolve, so too must the research strategies employed by the financial sector.
-Fidelity International's Jenn-Hui Tan, Global Head of Stewardship and Sustainable Investing, joined forces with Ned Salter, Global Head of Investment Research; and Matthew Jennings, Investment Director for Sustainable Investing, to assess how Fidelity's holistic approach to ethical analysis can deliver positive outcomes.
+Fidelity International's Jenn-Hui Tan, Global Head of Stewardship and Sustainable Investing, joined forces with Matthew Jennings, Investment Director for Sustainable Investing, to assess how Fidelity's holistic approach to ethical analysis can deliver positive outcomes.

 Over the past few years, investors have shown a growing desire for a more sophisticated approach to sustainable investing.
 One that moves beyond the environmental, social and governance (ESG) 1.0 structure that is primarily a risk-management tool used to identify environmental or social factors that could impact a company’s financial performance.
 Mainly focused on equity investments, ESG 1.0 adopts an exclusion-first approach by, for example, avoiding exposure to 'bad' businesses.
 However, attitudes have evolved, particularly throughout the pandemic, and exclusion is now seen as ineffective vis-à-vis raising the cost of capital for issuers and changing their behaviour.

 "At Fidelity, we have thought a lot about investing sustainably and where we want to be in five-to-ten years," says Tan.
 He explained that the company's focus is no longer solely on financial materiality.
 Instead, it now looks at double-materiality targets that also measure the non-financial impacts of businesses or other stakeholders.

 The holistic assessment of a company's ethical framework